A Large-Scale Characterization of How Readers Browse Wikipedia: RQ1: How do readers reach Wikipedia articles?

-We use the term ``$n$-gram'' to designate a sequence of $n$ subsequent pageloads from the same user.
-We start our analysis with unigrams ($n=1$) and enumerate how readers can reach Wikipedia articles.
-We classify Web traffic according to HTTP referrers and quantify the frequency of each type (\Tabref{table:origin_stats}).
+In this work, we use the term ``$n$-gram'' to designate a sequence of $n$ subsequent Wikipedia pageloads from the same user, where the ``vocabulary'' consists of all articles available on Wikipedia.
+We start our analysis with unigrams ($n=1$) to investigate individual pageloads and enumerate how readers can reach Wikipedia articles.
+We classify Web traffic according to HTTP referrers and quantify the frequency of each referrer type (\Tabref{table:origin_stats}).
 In total, 4B (61.5\%) pageloads have external or empty referrers and are thus entry points to Wikipedia.

-\xhdr{Search engines} The most common way to reach the content of Wikipedia is through external search engines, at 3.1B pageloads (45.9\% of all recorded traffic, or 77.4\% of external traffic).
+\xhdr{Search engines} The most common way to reach the content of Wikipedia is through external search engines, at 3.1B pageloads (45.9\% of all recorded traffic, or 77.5\% of external traffic).
 This volume reflects the significant value offered by Wikipedia in fulfilling the information needs of search engine users \cite{Vincent2021Deeper,techblogsearch}.

 \xhdr{Wikipedia} Clicks from other articles account for 35.7\% of all traffic.
 Interestingly, as observed in previous work \cite{mitrevski2020wikihist}, 6.6\% of these pageloads happen through links that do not exist in the link network itself, but likely through other interactions such as Wikipedia's search drop down menu.
-Content can also be reached from other pages on the Wikipedia platform: (1) the main page, (2) category pages, (3) Wikipedia's internal search, (4) portals, (5) other Wikipedia pages, including talk pages or pages in other languages (language switching).
+Content can also be reached from other pages on the Wikipedia platform: (1) the main page, (2) category pages, (3) Wikipedia's internal search, (4) portals, or (5) other Wikipedia pages, including talk pages or pages in other languages (language switching).

-\xhdr{Unspecified origin} In 12.9\% of all traffic, we observe an empty referrer field.
+\xhdr{Unspecified origin} In 12.9\% of all traffic, we observe an empty referrer field (20.9\% of external traffic).
 Multiple reasons can produce a request without an explicit origin, including direct access via the browser history, redirects from apps, bookmarks, search toolbars, or when the link source has explicitly turned on the \textit{noreferrer} property.